aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/print-ticket-management/create-custom-print-ticket/_index.md

 Now let’s break down the implementation step‑by‑step.

-## Step 1: Set up Document Directory
+## Step 1: set up document directory

 Define where the generated XPS file will be saved.